Why I Stopped Intermittent Fasting

 You can check out this study to learn more.

-Also, too much iron will inhibit autophagy, and contrary to popular belief, many people are overloaded with iron, even people who have been diagnosed with anemia.
+Also, too much iron will inhibit autophagy, and contrary to popular belief, many people are overloaded with iron, even those diagnosed with anemia.

 But that’s a whole other post for another day.

-Autophagy also occurs during our natural fasting window called sleep.
-Unfortunately, many people have sleeping issues, so their body is unable to utilize this time efficiently.
+Autophagy also occurs during our natural fasting window, which is called sleep.
+Unfortunately, many people have sleeping issues, so their bodies cannot efficiently utilize this time.

 But with all that being said, I’m not saying all fasting is bad.
 I think fasting can be beneficial when using it for spiritual purposes.
-But I don’t think it’s good for our bodies to fast for 16 hours a day or more on a daily basis.
+But I don’t think it’s good for women’s bodies to fast for 16 hours or more daily.

 Well, I hope this post isn’t too controversial.
 I just wanted to share my story and why I stopped intermittent fasting.
-I know people can become very passionate regarding their beliefs about health.
-But I am truly just trying to help.
+I know people can become very passionate about their health beliefs, but I am truly just trying to help.

 Please let me know in the comment section below if you have any questions.